 The principle of whole dollar auditing (i.e., dropping cents) is used by CDTFA as a time-saving technique.
 In whole-dollar auditing, cents are eliminated at the earliest practical stage in an accounting sequence and only whole-dollar amounts are recorded thereafter.
 In this case any $.49 cents and below are rounded down, and $.50 cents and more are rounded up.
 Whole dollar audit is not used when taxpayer objects (auditor may still try to convince taxpayer by explaining this method), when computing markup form shelf orders or when precise data is necessary.

 During an audit auditor will examine multiple records, all to find undisclosed and unreported taxable transactions.
 The general ledger accounts will be examined for debits and credits.
-Auditor may examine general journal entries, correspondence, contracts, sales or revenue invoices, cash receipts records, accounts receivable ledger, partners' drawing accounts and employees’ advance accounts, purchase journal for sales at cost or returned merchandise, including inventory accounts.
-Auditor will try to reconcile sales or revenue reported to general ledger.
-In cases of missing or flawed record, BOE auditor will do gross profit and net worth analysis.
-Auditor will review tax returns as well.
+The auditor may examine general journal entries, correspondence, contracts, sales or revenue invoices, cash receipts records, accounts receivable ledger, partners' drawing accounts and employees’ advance accounts, purchase journal for sales at cost or returned merchandise, including inventory accounts.
+The auditor will try to reconcile sales or revenue reported to general ledger.
+In cases of missing or flawed record, CDTFA auditor will do gross profit and net worth analysis.
+The auditor will review tax returns as well.